AlexSteiner30/Gemini-Sight/README.md

 Gemin-Eye is an innovative application that leverages the Gemini language model to create AI-powered smart glasses integrated with various Google services.
 The core features of our submission include:

 - **Voice Commands Integration**: Users can perform tasks such as sending emails, scheduling events, and retrieving documents using voice commands.
-- **Real-Time Visual Recognition**: The glasses' camera can recognize objects and provide information about them in real-time.
+- **Real-Time Visual Recognition**: The glasses' camera can recognize objects and provide information about them in real time.
 - **Google Services Connectivity**: Seamless integration with Google Docs, Drive, Gmail, YouTube Music, Maps, Calendar, and Events to enhance productivity.
 - **Secure Data Handling**: User data is securely managed and encrypted, ensuring privacy and protection.